jtassia/You-Dont-Know-JS/es6 & beyond/ch3.md

 You can probably imagine how tedious that's going to be for consumers of your module if you have lots of named export bindings.
 There is a wildcard import form where you import all of a module's exports within a single namespace object, but there's no way to wildcard import to top-level bindings.

-Again, the ES6 module mechanism is intentionally designed to discourage modules with lots of exports; it's desired that such approaches be relatively a little more difficult, as a sort of social engineering to encourage simple module design in favor of large/complex module design.
+Again, the ES6 module mechanism is intentionally designed to discourage modules with lots of exports; relatively speaking, it's desired that such approaches be a little more difficult, as a sort of social engineering to encourage simple module design in favor of large/complex module design.

 I would probably recommend you not mix default export with named exports, especially if you have a large API and refactoring to separate modules isn't practical or desired.
 In that case, just use all named exports, and document that consumers of your module should probably use the `import * as ..` (namespace import, discussed in the next section) approach to bring the whole API in at once on a single namespace.